Your basket is currently empty!

-The inspiration behind Gneiss Earl Grey is the rock which forms the Skerryvore reef, and the stunning lighthouse which sits upon it.
+The inspiration behind Gneiss Earl Grey is the rock which forms the Skerryvore reef, and the stunning Skerryvore lighthouse which sits upon it.

 You can take a trip out to the lighthouse with Tiree Sea Tours during the summer, which we would highly recommend!

 The designer was Alan Stevenson, uncle of Robert Louis Stevenson.
-The museum features unique examples of industrial archaeology, a scale model of the lighthouse and interpretation material of general and educational interest.
-The property was restored by the Hebridean Trust and the visitor donations contribute towards the future maintenance.
+The museum features unique examples of industrial archaeology.
+There is also a scale model of the lighthouse and information boards telling you all about the lighthouse.
+The property was restored by the Hebridean Trust and the visitor donations now contribute towards the future maintenance of the site.

 You can read more about the lighthouse on the Northern Lighthouse Board site.

 Skerryvore is also the name of band with their roots firmly in Tiree!
 You can find them here, and are likely to hear their tunes as you tour Tiree!
 They are a key part of the Tiree Music Festival and have toured world with their toe-tapping tunes.

-Gneiss (Earl Grey)
+Gneiss (Earl Grey Tea)